Hayato Takagi: Saitama Seibu Lions

 On December 17, 2017, Takagi was selected by the Saitama Seibu Lions as compensation for Ryoma Nogami's departure in free agency.
 In 2018, Takagi struggled to an 8.69 ERA with 10 strikeouts in 8 appearances for the club.
 In 2019, Takagi made 2 appearances for Seibu, but allowed 2 earned runs in 2.1 innings pitched.
 Takagi became a free agent following the season.

 On January 10, 2020, Takagi signed with the Leones de Yucatán of the Mexican League.
 Takagi did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
 On February 23, 2021, Takagi was released by the Leones.

 Kanagawa Future Dreams

 On March 12, 2021, Takagi signed with the Kanagawa Future Dreams of the Baseball Challenge League.
 On October 4, 2021, Takagi left the team.

-Mexican League
+Rieleros de Aguascalientes

-On February 2, 2022, Takagi signed with El Águila de Veracruz of the Mexican League for the 2022 season.
+On February 2, 2022, Takagi signed with El Águila de Veracruz of the Mexican League.
 However, he did not make the Opening Day roster, and was later assigned to their affiliate team, the Algodoneros de San Luis of the Liga Norte de México.
-On May 25, 2022, Takagi was traded to the Rieleros de Aguascalientes of the Mexican League.
+On May 25, Takagi was traded to the Rieleros de Aguascalientes of the Mexican League.
+In 8 games (7 starts) for Aguascalientes, he played a 5.54 ERA with 22 strikeouts across 37 1/3 innings pitched.

+Bravos de León

 On July 14, 2022, Takagi was traded to the Bravos de León in exchange for IF Carlos Rivero.
-He was released on July 31, 2022.
+He made two starts for León, struggling to an 0–2 record and 19.29 ERA with 2 strikeouts across 4 2/3 innings of work.
+Takagi was released by the Bravos on July 31.

+Kanagawa Future Dreams (second stint)

+On January 4, 2023, Takagi returned to the Kanagawa Future Dreams of the Baseball Challenge League as a player and coach.

+He was named to the team's Opening Day roster in 2024.